 Jai Calloway (pronounced “Jay-ah”) (firstname.lastname@example.org) is an experienced, people-focused ombudsperson with a mission to redefine the way people understand and work together by harnessing the power of difference.
 Jai has spent over ten years working and studying conflict resolution methodology and its intersection with diversity and inclusion within organizational settings.
 Jai previously served as Corporate Ombuds for Halliburton Oil Services and serves as an external organizational ombuds for small businesses cross-industry.
 She is an alumnus of the Pepperdine Caruso School of Law – Straus Institute of Dispute Resolution.
 Jai was Vice-Chair of the American Bar Association Dispute Resolution Section and was Chair of the International Ombuds Association Diversity, Equity, Inclusion and Belonging (DEIB) Task Force.
 In addition to her work as an ombuds, Jai works as an organizational development consultant where her focuses are conflict resolution, employee engagement and diversity & inclusion.
 Book a time to talk with Jai at: https://calendly.com/jai-ombuds

-Chuck Doran (firstname.lastname@example.org) is an experienced ombuds, mediator, and dispute resolution trainer.
-Chuck is a member of the International Ombudsman Association (IOA) and completed ombuds training with IOA in 1995.
-Chuck has served as an ombuds for the New England Chapter of the Association for Conflict Resolution and serves as an external organizational ombuds for a few companies in Boston.
-A mediator since 1992, he is a member of the CPR Dispute Resolution Panel of Distinguished Neutrals, the Equal Employment Opportunity Commission (EEOC), the Massachusetts Commission Against Discrimination (MCAD), MWI, the Harvard Mediation Program and the United States Postal Service REDRESS I and REDRESS II Mediation Panels.
-In addition to his mediation work, Chuck works nationally and internationally as a dispute resolution trainer and consultant with corporate, governmental and non-profit clients including Coca-Cola Enterprises, General Motors, Bose Corporation, and the Harvard Negotiation Project at Harvard Law School.
-Chuck has served as a teaching assistant on multiple occasions with Professor Roger Fisher at Harvard Law School’s Program of Instruction for Lawyers Negotiation Workshop.
+Chuck Doran (email@example.com) is an experienced ombuds, mediator, and dispute resolution trainer.
+Chuck is a Certified Organizational Ombuds Practitioner (CO-OP) and a member of the International Ombudsman Association who completed ombuds training with the IOA in 1995.
+Chuck has served as an ombuds for the New England Chapter of the Association for Conflict Resolution and serves as an external organizational ombuds for a companies and universities around the US.
+In addition to his ombuds work, Chuck works nationally and internationally as a dispute resolution trainer and consultant with corporate, governmental and non-profit clients including Coca-Cola Enterprises, General Motors, Bose Corporation, and the Harvard Negotiation Project at Harvard Law School.
 In 1993, Chuck completed a Specialization in Negotiation and Dispute Resolution at the Program on Negotiation and chaired two regional ADR Conferences in 1997 and 1999.
 Chuck served as a member of the Massachusetts Supreme Judicial Court Standing Committee on Dispute Resolution and was Chair of the Qualifications Subcommittee.
 He is a member of the Massachusetts Bar Association’s Dispute Resolution Advisory Group and is a past president of the Association for Conflict Resolution, New England Chapter.
-Chuck is also a Distinguished Fellow with the International Academy of Mediators (IAM) and the a past president of IAM’s Board of Governors.
+Chuck is also a Distinguished Fellow with the International Academy of Mediators (IAM) and a past president of IAM’s Board of Governors.
 When Chuck is not mediating or talking with his “ombuddies,” he enjoys spending time with his family and playing guitar (see www.greenhead.info).
 Read about Chuck’s work as an ombuds by clicking here.
 Book a time to talk with Chuck at: https://calendly.com/chuckdoran/30min

 - Email: Email either ombuds at the email addresses provided above